A woman gets help from a cabin host.

 Getting to the mountains

 Travelling to the mountains is often part of the adventure itself.
 Here you can find out more about how to get there and the transport options available once you arrive.
-Whether you take the night train to Lapland or Jämtland, or continue by bus into the mountain landscape, you’ll start to feel the experience already on the way.

 How long does it take to hike?